-3. Provides structure course sequences that (a) are

-- articulated and contextualized and (b) allow students to advance to higher levels of education and employment.
+- 3. Provides structure course sequences that (a) are articulated and contextualized and (b) allow students to advance to higher levels of education and employment.
 IBMC's vocational programs have also been built to be offered in either a sequential or tiered group of classes.
 These models build upon the skills and training learned in the previous class or group of classes.
 Academic content is fully contextualized to the occupations for which the student is being prepared.
 All ATB students are required to complete integrated activities within each course that will relate to on-the-job experience.
-An integrated activity is an assignment that contextualizes (integrates) the topics of the vocational component of the program and the adult education component of the program.
-The programs have been designed to prepare the students to enter the work force, earn a promotion in a position, or persist to a higher level of education. - 4.
+An integrated activity is an assignment that contextualizes (integrates) the topics of the vocational component of the program and the adult education component of - 4.
 Provides opportunities for acceleration for students to attain recognized postsecondary credentials, including degrees, industry relevant certifications, and certificates of completion of apprenticeship programs.
-IBMC College's programs are designed to be fast track programs.
-Each of these programs provides students with the opportunity to earn industry recognized certifications that increase the individual's ability to attain employment in their industry of study.